PO Box 15

 Beulah, MI 49617

 Veterans of this race know that the course is pedal to the metal almost the whole time, while winding in and out of forest pathways and open grasslands.
-For those of you new to the race, the course is a combination of Crystal Mountain property and State land - specifically, the Betsie River Pathway.
-One of my favorite things about putting on this race each year is determining what new little twist can be incorporated - just to keep things fresh!
+For those of you new to the race, the course is a combination of Crystal Mountains's excellent trail system and State land - specifically, the Betsie River Pathway.
+One of our favorite things about putting on this race each year is determining what new little twist can be incorporated - just to keep things fresh!
 All in all, we strive to put together a fantastic layout with unique and challenging features.

 Racers will start at the base of the mountain, then out to a short section of pavement on CMRS property and that's when the fun begins.
 You'll skirt along some wicked-good single-track and 2-tracks on the south side of the property before ducking in to the Betsie River Pathway.
 There, you'll be on miles of ribbon-like single-track that twists, winds and loops through dense hardwoods and cedar/pine lowland forests, leading to the Betsie River.
 It is extremely fast because you're mostly going downhill toward the river.

 Climbing?
 Yes.
 First, out of the river basin (not so bad) then to the base of the mountain on its west side, which becomes a little more challenging.
-There, you'll find some sweet but technical single-track climbing and descending, followed by a long, steady uphill (for Sport, Expert and Pro/Elite classes only) that will bring racers to the peak of the mountain.
-As always, the Clipper chair lift will be running (no charge to go up and down) and there will be tons of spectators at the top to cheer you on.
-The vistas are awesome but there'll be little time to enjoy the view as you start descending on some of the best downhill single-track in the state, leading back to the base of the mountain where you started.
-The course clocks out at right around 12 miles.
+There, you'll find some sweet, new single track recently built by our friends at the mountain which is a challenging but very ride-able.
+This year the Buck chairlift at the south end of the property will be running (the Clipper is down for repairs) and there will be tons of spectators at the top to cheer you on.
+The vistas are awesome but there will be little time to enjoy the view as you start descending on a brand new Crystal exclusive trail, the Pistachio, leading back to the base of the mountain where you started.
+The course clocks out at right around 12.5 miles.

 The trails that comprise the Crystal Mountain and the Betsie River Pathway are always open to riding during the season but those portions that make up the course won't be marked until a couple of days prior to the race.
 For more information on the trails, check with the Mountain Adventure Center at Crystal Mountain where trail maps are available.